Some links in this post may be affiliate links

 Take stem cuttings from the thicker, coarse brown stem of the Missionary Plant.
 The stem cuttings can either be rooted in soil or in water.

-Pilea peperomioides (Missionary Plant) problems include drooping leaves, dropping leaves, curled leaves, yellow leaves, wilting, leaf spots, pests and diseases among others.
+Pilea peperomioides (Missionary Plant) problems are yellow leaves, brown leaf tips & edges, dropping leaves, curling leaves, drooping leaves, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

-There are three possible causes of discolored leaves with brown tips and edges in Missionary Plant.
-One possible cause is too much shade (too low light).
-Move the plant to a brighter spot where it will receive bright indirect light or instal grow lights where the natural light is not enough.
-Check out this guide on understanding light for houseplants.
+Too little light: Move the plant to a brighter spot where it will receive bright indirect light or instal grow lights where the natural light is not enough.

-The cause of curled and softened lower leaves in Pilea peperomioides is a Nitrogen deficiency.
+Inwards curled lower leaves on Pilea peperomioides are caused by Nitrogen deficiency.
 Feed the plant with a high-nitrogen fertilizer and consider using a high-nitrogen fertilizer for the monthly feeding too.

 Drooping lower leaves is a natural characteristic of Missionary Plant.
 The bottom leaves will droop as they grow older; this gives the plant its unique shape.
 The leaves do not need to be removed.